Henryisnotavailable/Henryisnotavailable.github.io/_posts/2023-10-01-Reel_Writeup.md

 ---

 ## Summary
 Reel was a pretty tricky box, as the name implies, it involved a phishing attack, which is pretty uncommon in CTFs!
 After obtaining command execution via phishing (using a malicious macro) we find an XML credential file allowing us to pivot to a new user.
-Using bloodhound (after some intense proxying) we can eventually find out this user can abuse ACLs to reset the password of another user.
+Using bloodhound (after some proxying) we can eventually find out this user can abuse ACLs to reset the password of another user.
 This new user has GenericWrite over a group with full access to the filesystem, meaning we can add our controlled users to this group.

 ## Foothold